-The acoustic finger-style maestro will also promote Guitar With Wings, a photographic journey which includes hundreds of unpublished photos and memorabilia from his years as lead guitarist for the third most popular artist of the 1970s.
+Guitar With Wings is a photographic journey which includes hundreds of unpublished photos and memorabilia from the acoustic finger-style maestro's years as lead guitarist for the third most popular artist of the 1970s.
 Both authors candidly shed more light on the 250-page career retrospective coffee-table book in a fresh dialogue that begins now.

 The Laurence Juber Interview

 Will there be a way for fans to purchase an autographed edition from your website?

 Absolutely.
 Simply visit my Guitar With Wings website.
 The special edition of 1,000 copies is signed and numbered with a slip case and a bonus CD containing my debut solo release, Standard Time.